 Before joining ABC News in 1988, Ms. Roberts was a contributor to PBS-TV’s MacNeil/Lehrer Newshour.
 Her coverage of the Iran/Contra affair for that program won her the Weintal Award in 1987.

 Prior to joining NPR, Ms. Roberts was a reporter for CBS News in Athens, Greece.
 She also produced and hosted a public affairs program on WRC-TV in Washington, D.C.

 From 1981 to 1984, in addition to her work at NPR, she co-hosted The Lawmakers, a weekly public television program on Congress.
 Ms. Roberts is former president of the Radio and Television Correspondent’s Association.

 A 1964 graduate in political science from Wellesley College, Ms. Roberts received a 1985 Distinguished Alumnae Achievement Award in recognition of “excellence and distinction in professional pursuits.”
-She is the recipient of over 15 honorary degrees and was appointed by President George W. Bush to the President’s Council on Service and Civic Participation.
-Cokie Roberts also serves on the boards of several non-profit institutions.
-She is the mother of two and grandmother of six.
+She was the recipient of over 15 honorary degrees and was appointed by President George W. Bush to the President’s Council on Service and Civic Participation.
+Cokie Roberts also served on the boards of several non-profit institutions.
+She was the mother of two and grandmother of six.